cziter15/ksIotFrameworkLib/README.md

 Each application has it's own `loop` method taking care of all underlying logic.
 In case of fail (which can happen anytime, even when creating the application object), the rotator will spawn next application and start processing it's logic until fail or break.

-This is very flexible, because you can even raise fail (false) from application's `init` method and then go directly into the configuration mode (for example there's no WiFi credentials provided by the user).
+This is very flexible, because you can even raise fail (return `false`) from application's `init` method and then go directly into the configuration mode (for example there's no WiFi credentials provided by the user).

 ## 🔣 Compiler flags
 - Bare Arduino projects need to have `gnu++2a` enabled via `compiler.cpp.extra_flags=` option in the `board.txt` file.